fnalways/terminus-docs/docs/overview/introduction/bec.md

   The anticipated future model will retain only data and transactions related to Decentralized Identifiers [(DID)](../snowinning/concepts.md#decentralized-identifier) and assets on the blockchain, analogous to website registrations and online banking transactions.
 All other data would reside on Edge nodes, utilizing peer-to-peer (P2P) transmissions for interaction.

-- Client - Guarantees users with direct control over their private keys.
+- **Client**: Guarantees users direct control over their private keys.

-  In the initial design, we store the private key controlling [DID](../snowinning/concepts.md#decentralized-identifier) on Edge to greatly simplify software development.
+  In the initial design, we stored the private key controlling [DID](../snowinning/concepts.md#decentralized-identifier) on Edge to greatly simplify software development.

   However, feedback from user interviews revealed a preference for personal custody of private keys, whether on mobile devices or via browser extensions, enhancing perceived security.
 Blockchain wallets exemplify this approach.

 These principles have gone through extensive refinement throughout the developmental process, culminating in the three integral components of the Terminus system:

-- [Terminus OS](../terminus/overview.md).
-A cloud-native operating system designed to operate on Edge devices
+- [Terminus OS](../terminus/overview.md): A cloud-native operating system designed to operate on Edge devices.
-- [Snowinning Protocol](../snowinning/overview.md).
-This decentralized identity and credit system provides a framework for secure, trustless exchanges of information and value.
+- [Snowinning Protocol](../snowinning/overview.md): This decentralized identity and credit system provides a framework for secure, trustless exchanges of information and value.
 It integrates with other components of the ecosystem to ensure that transactions and interactions across platforms remain secure and verifiable without centralized oversight.
-- [TermiPass](../../how-to/termipass/overview.md).
-A comprehensive client software solution that operates across multiple platforms.
+- [TermiPass](../../how-to/termipass/overview.md): A comprehensive client software that operates across multiple platforms.
 It securely stores users' private keys and manages their identities and data across various Edge devices.